-Every good hockey-loving Canadian knows that knocked-out teeth often comes with the territory of the sport.
+Every good hockey-loving Canadian knows that knocked-out teeth often come with the territory of the sport.
 Despite the use of sports guards and face cages, dental emergencies can sneak up on us in ways that we hadn’t imagined.
 But what is a dental emergency, really?
-And when do we need to see a dentist urgency as opposed to within a few days of the onset of the problem?
+And when do we need to see a dentist urgently as opposed to within a few days of the onset of the problem?
 Here is what you need to know about handling dental emergencies until you can get to your emergency dentist in Edmonton.

 What is a Dental Emergency?

 A dental emergency is considered urgent where there are signs of infection or trauma involving the teeth and/or the soft tissues.
-If your pain and discomfort is well-managed with advil or Tylenol, you are not likely to be experiencing a dental emergency – but you should still get in to see your dentist at your first opportunity.
+If your pain and discomfort is well-managed with Advil or Tylenol, you are not likely to be experiencing a dental emergency – but you should still get in to see your dentist at your first opportunity.
 Where there has been a trauma to the teeth and you notice that your teeth are loose, broken or knocked out altogether, you need to head to your emergency dentist in Edmonton as soon as possible.

 What is Not Considered Urgent